jieyang-lab/jieyang-lab.github.io/_pages/join.md

 ### Currently, we have openings for the following positions:

-**Postdoctoral Fellows:** Postdoctoral candidates should directly email [Dr. Yang](jieyang@scripps.edu) with their CV, cover letter, and contact information for three references.
+**Postdoctoral Fellows:** Postdoctoral candidates should directly email <a href="mailto:jieyang@newdomain.edu">Dr. Yang</a> with their CV, cover letter, and contact information for three references.
 We welcome applications from individuals interested in investigating fundamental aspects of significant biological processes.
 Ideal candidates should demonstrate self-motivation, a strong research interest, independence, good communication skills, and a collaborative mindset.
 Backgrounds and expertise in structural biology, molecular biology, or biochemistry are preferred.

 **Graduate Students:** Interested graduate students should apply to one of the [graduate programs](https://med.virginia.edu/bims/programs/) in the UVA School of Medicine.